d4hines/window-alm/src/rectangles.alm.md

 ## Axioms
 1. Sides of a rectangle.
-   1. The value of the left side of a rectangle is equal to its X coordinate, and value of the top side to its y Coordinate.
+   1. The value of the left side of a rectangle is equal to its X coordinate, and value of the top side to its Y Coordinate.
         ```
         side(Rectangle, left, Value) if coordinate(Rectangle, x) = Value.
         side(Rectangle, top, Value) if coordinate(Rectangle, y) = Value.